dainst/chronontology-backend/README.md

 ## Using the server

-Execution of the main method starts an embedded jetty server.

 The application uses two datastores.
 The main datastore is file system based.
 The connected datastore is an elastisearch instance.